Kardbord/Boxes/ARCHITECTURE.md

 (which would delete freshly-pushed images), and queued runs each diff against their own `github.event.before`, so rapid pushes are never silently dropped.

-The reusable publish workflow's deploy job uses a *second*, distinct concurrency group (`flatpak-repo-deploy`), passed via the `concurrency-group` input.
-The `deploy-hub-site` job also uses this group.
+The workflow's Pages deploy jobs use a *second*, distinct concurrency group (`flatpak-repo-deploy`).
 The two group names must never collide: if a job-level concurrency group equals the top-level workflow group, GitHub detects a deadlock (the deploy job waits on a group the parent run already holds) and cancels the run.
 Keeping the deploy group separate still serializes Pages deploys among themselves while the top-level group continues to serialize entire runs (including OCI pushes).

-The hub site is deployed under a distinct Pages artifact name (`github-pages-hub`) to avoid colliding with the extension-matrix deploy (`github-pages`).
-Both deploys target the same Pages environment, so the second deploy overwrites the first — the final site is the complete index containing the hub and all extensions.
+The intermediate hub site and the final full site are deployed under distinct Pages artifact names to avoid colliding within the same workflow run.
+Both deploys target the same Pages environment, so the final deploy reconciles and overwrites the initial state — the final site is the complete index containing the hub and all extensions.
 During the brief window between the two deploys, the site shows only the hub app (no extensions).

 Change detection diffs against `github.event.before`.
 GitHub keeps at most one running and one pending run per concurrency group, so a third rapid push